Felix2239/Felix2239/README.md

 ## My name is Felix Zephyr and you can call me Felix.
 🌱 I'm currently an undergraduate from University of Information and Technology - VNUHCM, with my major in Integrated Circuit Design.

-🔭 I'm researching in developing the fullcore system of Post-Quantum Crytography algorithm with the focus on Dilithium and Kyber.
+🔬 I'm researching in developing the fullcore system of Post-Quantum Crytography algorithm with the focus on Dilithium and Kyber.

 🔭 I'm eager to learn some foreign languages to prepare for my higher education.

+💻 Languages: C/C++, Bash, Python, Verilog.

+⚙ Tools: Linux(Debian, Ubuntu, LinuxMint,...), Vivado, Altium, toolchain for RISC-V, Git.

 ⚡ An odd soul drifting far from the mainstream, defying the world and chasing a dream.
 <!--